Axial-Current Anomaly in Euler Fluid

 where $\bm \omega$ (defined as a curl of the fluid momentum) is the vorticity of the fluid.
 We refer to $Q_A$ as {\it a fluid chirality} bringing the terminology closer to that of QED.
 Chirality is the sum of the fluid helicity (the first term in (\ref{9})) and twice the cross-helicity (the second term).

-The factor 2 in \eq{9} eventually converts to the coefficient \(k=2\) in the anomaly equation \eq{1}.
-It is itself is a topological number \cite{Volovik}.
-Later we discuss the relationship between the anomaly and linking numbers and briefly touch on the topological interpretation of this factor (see (\ref{10}-\ref{11})).
+In contrast to the helicity density, the chirality density is a local Eulerian field.

 We will show that the chirality (\ref{6}) obeys the anomaly equation \eq{02}, while the chirality density \eq{9} obeys the local anomaly equation \eq{1}

 where the chirality flux \( \bm j_A\) (defined modulo a curl) is explicitly given by